 Melissa Anyetei is an Intellectual Property partner in Mayer Brown’s Chicago office.
-A registered patent attorney with a background in engineering, Melissa focuses her practice on patent litigation, procurement and counseling and intellectual property transactions.
-She has experience in a wide range of technologies including medical devices, pharmaceutical and chemical products, internet-based technology, consumer products, mobile devices and telecommunications.
+A registered patent attorney with a background in engineering, Melissa focuses her practice on patent litigation, procurement and counseling, and intellectual property transactions.
+She has experience in a wide range of technologies including medical devices, pharmaceutical and chemical products, consumer products, software, mobile devices and industrial machinery.

 Melissa’s corporate and transactional IP experience includes evaluating, structuring, and managing commercial transactions, including IP due diligence for stock and asset acquisitions, divestitures, mergers, joint ventures, and strategic alliances involving US, foreign and multinational corporations.
 She has structured technology-related agreements such as asset- and technology-transfer agreements, patent and trademark assignments, licenses and joint venture and collaboration agreements.

-Melissa has been recognized as a Rising Star in intellectual property by Illinois Super Lawyers (2012-2020) and was named an “Influential Woman” by the Illinois Diversity Council in 2016.
-She also received the “Leadership Excellence in Law” award from the Illinois Diversity Council in 2015.
-In addition, Melissa was named as a finalist by the Euromoney Legal Media Group for its 2014 Euromoney Americas Women in Business Law Awards as a Rising Star in intellectual property, and was named to Lawyers of Color’s “Hot List” for 2014, which honors minority attorneys who are excelling in the legal profession.
+Melissa was recognized in the 2023 edition of The Best Lawyers in America for intellectual property litigation.
+She was also named to both Crain’s Chicago Business’ list of 2020 “Notable Minorities in Accounting, Consulting and Law” and Lawyers of Color’s Nation’s Best list for 2020.
+Melissa has been recognized as a Rising Star in intellectual property by Illinois Super Lawyers (2012-2020).
+In addition, she was named an “Influential Woman” by the Illinois Diversity Council in 2016 and received the “Leadership Excellence in Law” award from the Illinois Diversity Council in 2015.
+Melissa was also named as a finalist by the Euromoney Legal Media Group for its 2014 Euromoney Americas Women in Business Law Awards as a Rising Star in intellectual property.

 - Represented a diversified global technology company in a dispute involving sensor-based technology.
 The litigation resulted in the stipulated dismissal of the opposing party’s entire case based on evidence showing the asserted patent to be both invalid and not infringed.